 As usual in the European Higher Education Area, the degree structure is three-tiered for the overwhelming part of subjects/programmes: Bachelor’s, Master’s and doctoral degrees.

-As shown in the table below, Swiss Higher Education Institutions clearly score above average in 4 out of 5 U-Multirank dimensions, i.e. Teaching and Learning, Research, Knowledge Transfer and International Orientation.
+As shown in the table below, Swiss Higher Education Institutions clearly score above average in 4 out of 5 U-Multirank dimensions, i.e. International Orientation, Research, Knowledge Transfer and Regional Engagement .

 To study in Switzerland on a Bachelor’s programme you need a secondary school certificate that qualifies you for higher education (Maturität).
 In order to study at Master’s degree level, you are required to hold a Bachelor’s degree.
 Medical programmes and programmes with limited capacities are regulated more restrictively.
 All universities are autonomous in terms of admission.
 Most of them require that you sit a screening test.